alexdeane1/HNKSolicitors/README.md

 I did not finish the "Why Choose us Section.
 I did not make the image as responsive as I wanted to.

-i did not finish the hero section. it was not responsive
+i did not finish the hero section.
+The image was not responsive

 The navigation is responsive, but i was not able to finish it so the hamburger menu is animated, but does not work